This article was first published on February 26, 2020. It has since been updated to provide more current information.

 Remove any solid waste from the area using a paper towel.
-With a dry paper towel gently blot the area where urine is located.
-Don’t rub the area as this will push the urine deeper into the bamboo and your goal is to remove it.
-Once the paper towel is wet, switch to a new, clean paper towel and repeat the process until all of the urine has been soaked up.
+Next, with a dry paper towel, gently blot the area where the urine is located.
+Don’t rub the area, as this will push the urine deeper into the bamboo.
+Once the paper towel is wet, switch to a new, clean paper towel and repeat the process until all urine is soaked up.

-If the urine has seeped in between the planks this can cause expansion of the wood so make an extra effort to dry out these crevices using tissues and a vacuum cleaner with a narrow suction adapter.
-Once done, you can also quickly run a blow dryer over the affected area to further dry up the urine and prevent the wood from soaking it up.
+If the urine has seeped in between the planks, this can cause expansion of the wood, so make an extra effort to dry out these crevices using tissues and a vacuum cleaner with a narrow suction adapter.
+Additionally, you can quickly run a blow dryer over the area to further dry up the urine and prevent the wood from soaking it up.

-To clean up pet urine, follow the manufacturers instructions for cleaning bamboo flooring.
+To clean up pet urine, follow the manufacturer’s instructions for cleaning bamboo flooring.
 Avoid traditional household chemicals and cleaning agents.
 Unapproved cleaning products could damage or stain the floor.
-In most cases, just use a damp sponge or washcloth and gently wipe over the area.
+Therefore, it’s best sometimes to use a damp sponge or washcloth and gently wipe over the area.

-Once you clean up the pet urine, deodorize the area with white vinegar.
+Once you clean up the pet’s urine, deodorize the area with white vinegar.
 Create a solution using 1/4 cup of white vinegar and mixing it with one quart of water.
-It is a natural, safe odor remover and it is safe for bamboo floors if used sparingly (however it should not be used for regular maintenance as the acidity in the vinegar can affect the finish luster over time).
+It is a natural odor remover that’s safe for bamboo floors so long as you don’t overdo it!
+(Avoid using it for regular maintenance, as the acidity in the vinegar can affect the finish luster over time).